-- study ngIf
+- NgIf case study

-- understand the asterisk (*) in *ngFor
+- The asterisk (*) prefix

-- write our own structural directive
+- Write a structural directive

 What are structural directives?